mcooper7649/ModernReactBootcamp/readme.md

         - 4 balls
         - 1-10

-3. Should be able to control tile, num alls to show, and max value
+3. Should be able to control title, num alls to show, and max value

 exmample
 ```